 In the second part of the book, Ryan emphasises more on taking action rather than just planning.
 The power of action is mighty.
 Movement through mind and work is necessary as the author argues, ‘The wind is rising.
 The bell’s been rung.
 Get started, get moving.’

 However, in this action path, a couple of things are essential.
 Among them, persistence and process are the biggest two.
 In a difficult period, people have to be persistent – try every possible way to get certain things.
 On the other hand, the process can facilitate the burdens of work, breaking things into a small part which give mental ease to do something with much more focus and concentration, ‘The process is order, it keeps our perception is check and our action in sync.’
 The author suggests, ‘think progress, not perfection.’
 Throughout this long path, we need energy, and we have to channel it ‘internally’.
 Even if we find our physical condition weak, we have to be ‘mentally tight’ to face the obstacles of our life.

 In the last part, Ryan is a proponent of the value of will – the internal power of human life.
 He believes that anticipation is necessary to become a man with willpower, as the author argues:

 Hope for the best, prepare for the worst.

 The worst is yet to come.

 It gets worse before it gets better.

-This short but precise guideline –the obstacle is the way –can make the reader strong with a positive thought process.
-A leader can found perfect approaches, ‘A book for the bedside of every future –and current –leader in the world’, Robert Green.
-However, the author can provide a little more evidence from science and psychology instead of just roaming around the philosophy.
+This short but precise guideline can make the reader’r mind strong with a positive thought process.
+A leader can found perfect approaches, ‘A book for the bedside of every future –and current –leader in the world’, as Robert Green added.
+However, the author can provide a little more evidence from science, especially psychology instead of just roaming around the philosophy.
 Sometimes, it feels repetitive, while other times, it seems page-turner.
-It’s not perfection, yet it can stimulate your down-mood and help to take action by understanding perception from nature—a perennial guideline for people whose life never refrain from obstacles.
+It’s not a perfection, yet it can stimulate your down-mood and help to take action by understanding perception from nature.
+A perennial guideline for everyone.